 And you know what the result is?
 That’s right.
 Happiness on a plate.

-In medium bowl, toss shrimp with oil and spice rub OR if using fish, brush steaks with oil and rub with spice mix.
+- In a medium bowl, toss the shrimp with oil and the spice rub.
 Allow to marinate while you heat the grill.
-Grill until done.
+Cook the shrimp on the grill until pink and cooked through, about 7 to 10 minutes.